 Still, Jijiashvili also noted that Amazon Luna could still falter if it fails to maintain an appealing game library or have unique features.
-The situation could get even worse if Luna has poor monetization and launches a lack of good Twitch integration.
+The situation could get even worse if Luna has poor monetization and launches with a lack of good Twitch integration.

 Stadia is slowly gaining ground in the features category with additions like Crowd Choice, but it lacks compelling exclusives that make investing in the platform worthwhile.
 Buying individual games at full price for a cloud gaming service isn’t appealing when most of these games can be played and owned physically on other platforms.